-Which COVID-19 vaccine will be available in Hong Kong?
-When will it be available and how much will it cost?
-Our AD MediLink team has done all the research for you, and brings you this practical guide with all the latest information.
+Which COVID-19 vaccine are being made available in Hong Kong?
+Are they safe?
+How much do they cost?
+Our AD MediLink team has done all the research, and brings you this practical guide with all the latest information.

-Which COVID-19 vaccine will be available in Hong Kong?
+Which COVID-19 vaccine is available in Hong Kong?

-The Hong Kong government has chosen 3 out of more than 10 COVID-19 vaccines.
+The Hong Kong government has chosen to procure 3 out of more than 10 COVID-19 vaccines:

-Provider Vaccine Name Vaccine Type Made In Doses to Be Provided Effectiveness Sinovac Biotech BioNTech-Fosun Pharma AstraZeneca-Oxford
+Provider Vaccine Name Vaccine Type Made In Doses to Be Provided Doses Required Effectiveness Sinovac Biotech BioNTech-Fosun Pharma AstraZeneca-Oxford

 Doses to Be Provided

 Professor Gabriel Leung, Dean of the faculty of medicine at the University of Hong Kong, suggested that it is the right call of the government to select Sinovac Biotech’s vaccine because it shows “promising first and second trial data”.
 He indicated that although the China-based biopharmaceutical company has not yet published the third stage data, it does not mean that the data will be bad.

 As of 18 February 2021, the Sinovac Biotech vaccine has been authorised for emergency use in Hong Kong.
 The Sinovac Biotech vaccine is the first COVID-19 vaccine used in Hong Kong in accordance with the COVID-19 Vaccination Programme that started on 26 February 2021.

 As for BioNTech-Fosun Pharma, except in mainland China, Hong Kong, Macau and Taiwan where the German biotech company BioNTech has partnered with the Chinese pharmaceutical company Fosun Pharma, BioNTech has partnered with the American multinational pharmaceutical corporation Pfizer to provide COVID-19 vaccines worldwide.